HacKanCuBa/blake2signer/docs/contrib.md

 * `inv tests`: run the tests' battery.
 * `inv safety`: run a security analysis over dependencies using `safety`.

+!!! tip
     You can alternatively run `inv commit` to run all the above and commit afterwards.

 If the linter complains about *code too complex*, run `inv cc -c` (or the long expression `inv cyclomatic-complexity --complex`) for more information.